Connecting Qualtrics to Tufts Systems

 Qualtrics allows you to take advantage of integrating with other Tufts systems, such as easily uploading multiple files directly to Box and putting a Tufts login screen in your survey to capture user information and ensure that only users with a Tufts account can see certain survey questions.

-Optionally, once you have the Tufts login in your survey, you can also record Tufts information about a respondent, such as email address and name.
+• Automatically record Tufts information about a respondent, such as email address and name.

 Click here to see an example survey.
 (If you don't see a Tufts login screen, open this in a private window).